obsproject/rfcs/text/0039-service-overhaul.md

 #### Service ID naming scheme
 - Only lower case letter
-- All prefixed by `obs-` in code, to avoid potential id conflict with streaming service third-party plugins.
+- (**Might be removed**) All prefixed by `obs-` in code, to avoid potential id conflict with streaming service third-party plugins.
 - Hyphen `-` are only used to distinguish two service providing the same stream service but with noteworthy differences like NicoNico (free & premium).
 - Like this if the service needs a specific behavior, you can 'transfer' it from `obs-services` to a new first-party plugin and keep the same id.
 The change will be seamless for the user if done properly.

 ### Special case plugins

-This/Those plugin(s) is/are meant to provide replacements for `rtmp_common` type for services which need a custom behavior.
+This/Those plugin(s) is/are meant to provide replacements for `"rtmp_common"` type for services which need a custom behavior.

 This/Those plugin(s) is/are meant to have implemented and register services which need a specific behavior like custom ingest with a unique id for each one.